View the programmeDownload

-Our technical presentations will share practical process safety insight from industry practitioners, researchers and regulators.
+Our technical presentations will share practical process safety insight from industry practitioners, researchers and regulators, including Atkins, GSK, Health and Safety Executive, Office for Nuclear Regulation, Sellafield Ltd, Shell, Syngenta, Total, Wood and many, many more.
 They will help you to reflect on good practice, discover new approaches, and apply valuable lessons learned to your own processes.

 - Modelling and Experimental Flammability